 2. Speed Up the Money Coming In

-Clearly, if people take longer to pay you than you do to pay others, the process slows down.
-The logical solution is to tighten up your payment process.
+Clearly, if people take longer to pay you than you do to pay others, the process slows down, which is why cash flow management practices emphasize fast invoicing.
 Rather than waiting until the end of the month, send invoices out straight away.
-Consider offering small discounts for early payment to incentivise recipients to comply.
+Consider offering small discounts for early payment to incentivize recipients to comply.

-According to the U.S. Chamber of Commerce, slow payments specifically cause cash flow issues for approximately 64 per cent of small companies.
-You can use tools like QuickBooks or Xero to automate the sending of invoices and reminders, eliminating the need for manual tracking.
+According to the U.S. Chamber of Commerce, slow payments specifically cause cash flow issues for approximately 64 percent of small companies.
+You can use tools like QuickBooks or Xero to automate the sending of invoices and reminders, eliminating the need for manual tracking and supporting cash flow strategies for small businesses.

 3. Talk to Your Vendors About Better Terms